HRSA GPE Grant Training Opportunity

 Overview

-The Graduate Psychology Education Program (GPE) and the Opioid Workforce Expansion Program (OWEP) are focused on expanding and diversifying the behavioral health workforce to meet the growing and critical need for qualified mental health professionals in the Commonwealth of Massachusetts and, in particular, those trained to address substance misuse.
-Funded by The U.S. Health Resources and Services Administration (HRSA), these programs train doctoral students to work along with physicians, nurses, and other medical personnel to prevent, diagnose and treat substance and opioid use disorders.
+The Graduate Psychology Education Program (GPE) is focused on expanding and diversifying the behavioral health workforce to meet the growing and critical need for qualified mental health professionals in the Commonwealth of Massachusetts and, in particular, those trained to address substance misuse.
+Funded by The U.S. Health Resources and Services Administration (HRSA), this program trains doctoral students to work along with physicians, nurses, and other medical personnel to prevent, diagnose and treat substance use disorders.

-In addition to providing integrated care for Substance Use disorders and Opioid Use Disorders, important components of both the GPE and OWEP programs include the development of tele-behavioral health skills and an emphasis on serving underserved populations.
+In addition to providing integrated care for substance use and co-occurring disorders, important components of both the GPE program includes the development of tele-behavioral health skills, experiential training within an integrated team, the provision of trauma-informed care, and an emphasis on serving underserved populations.

 Additional objectives include the following:

-• The 20 WJC Advanced Practicum students chosen receive an annual stipend of $25,000 for a one-year 20-24 hour practicum placement.
+• Seven WJC Clinical PsyD Advanced Practicum students chosen receive an annual stipend of $32,500 for a one-year 20-24 hour practicum placement. placement.

 • Practicum training sites include: